Meaning

 The first citation in print is C. Wielgus and A. Wolff's, 'Back-in-your-face Guide to Pick-up Basketball', 1986:

-clueless'My bad' came into widespread popular use in the mid to late-1990s in the USA via the 1995 movie “Clueless”.
+'My bad' came into widespread popular use in the mid to late-1990s in the USA via the 1995 movie “Clueless”.
 This starred Alicia Silverstone and contains what seems to have been the first use of the phrase in the mainstream media.
-The 1994 'Green revision pages' for the movie script has a scene with Alicia Silverstone's character learning to drive:
+The 1994 'Green revision pages' for the movie script has a scene with Alicia Silverstone's character learning to drive:"My bad, an expression of contrition uttered after making a bad pass or missing an opponent."

 "Cher swerves - to avoid killing a person on a bicycle.
 Cher: Whoops, my bad."